 If you don't feel comfortable praying on the spot every week, read a written prayer, an excerpt from a prayerful anthem you're working on, or a verse of a hymn from your hymnal (see Prayers for Church Choirs for more ideas).
 If others in the group feel comfortable, ask them to lead a short devotion or prayer one week.

 Here are three devotions/prayers for choirs to get you started:

 Some people feel most prepared for rehearsal when they have a multi-page lesson plan in hand.
-I find it hard to follow a detailed plan in the moment, so I usually simplify my rehearsal plans to a bulleted outline that fits on a single page, like this:
+I find it hard to follow a detailed plan in the moment, so I usually simplify my rehearsal plans to a bulleted outline that fits on a single page.

 How do you plan for choir each week?
 What do your rehearsals look like?